rickardlindberg/rickardlindberg.me/writing/agdpp-multiplayer/index.markdown

         GameScene
 </pre></div>
 </div></div>
-We want to add another level that first directs calls to a start screen (or player select screen) and once players are selected, initializes the game scene and directs call to that.
+We want to add another level that first directs calls to a start scene (or player select scene) and once players are selected, initializes the game scene and directs call to that.

 The current tests for `GameScene` should pass unchanged, but tests for